gjuoun/url-shortener-api/README.md

 ### Usage:

 ```
-Requirement: To serve in local, you need Redis installed in local/remote
+Requirement: To serve in local, you need MongoDB installed in local/remote

 1. Clone this repo
 2. Set environment variable, please copy "example.env" and rename it ".env", then edit the .env file